 From where Hana El-Samad sits, much of human disease looks like a problem of malfunctioning feedback loops.
 Take traumatic brain injury.
 The brain needs inflammation to heal, but runaway inflammation causes cognitive impairment.
 How can a doctor know when to start and stop anti-inflammatory medication?
 El-Samad and her collaborators have a solution: replace traditional drug delivery with programmable molecular toolkits that deliver a payload inside the diseased organ only when their built-in sensors tell them it’s needed.
 They’ve inserted prototype toolkits into yeast; mammalian immune system cells are next.
+These toolkits contain components collected from different cells and organisms.
+Increasingly and for the first time, they also include de novo-designed proteins that are computationally created, then synthesized and used as circuit building blocks.
 El-Samad is working to bring about a revolution in which scratch-built, programmable biological circuits harness the machinery of the cells in a safe and controllable way to correct dysfunction or destroy errant cells.

 Social media hashtag: #CellCircuits